fbpx

 I guess we can put all these things into consideration because the pickier you get with a wheelchair, the greater the expense you incur.
 My parents bought me my first wheelchair for almost 30k.
 That was the most basic type, it was bulky, heavy, difficult to assemble and not at all appealing to the eye.

-One size doesn’t fit all, if you have a desire to donate wheelchairs please don’t just give them out for the sake of it.
+One size doesn’t fit all, if you have the desire to donate wheelchairs please don’t just give them out for the sake of it.
 Do a little research and find out who would benefit most from your kind gesture.
 The wrong wheelchair can do a little good but more harm.

 From Stairs To Ramps: Why Are Bars Are More Accessible Than Government Buildings To Persons With Disabilities?